Gelvesh/CS131-EdgeComputing-Project/README.md

 4. Make sure an alert_image directory exists: mkdir alert_image

-5. Make sure your image files (brandon.jpg, rachel.jpg) are in the same directory.

-6. Run the Code
+5. Run the Code
 From your terminal or Anaconda prompt: python face_alert.py

-7. Now, your script will:
+6. Now, your script will:
 Detect faces
-Alert you by email (with an attached image) when an unknown is seen (no spam) Display video window and labels
-Safely clean up after itself
+Alert you by email (with an attached image) when an unknown person is seen Display video window and labels for a known person Safely clean up after itself